Brendan Murray

 Brendan Hugh Francis Murray (born 16 November 1996) is an Irish singer and former member of the Irish boy band HomeTown.
-He represented Ireland in the Eurovision Song Contest 2017 with the song "Dying to Try" but failed to qualify for the final.
-He then competed in The X Factor (UK) in 2018, finishing fifth.
+He represented Ireland in the Eurovision Song Contest 2017 with the song "Dying to Try", though he did not qualify for the final.
+He then competed in The X Factor (UK) in 2018, and was the twelfth contestant eliminated.

 Life and career

 Brendan was born in Tuam, County Galway.
 He attended St Patrick's Primary School and St Jarlath's College, both in Tuam.

 2014–2016: HomeTown

 In 2014, Murray became a member of the Irish boy band HomeTown, managed by Louis Walsh.
 The band achieved three chart successes in its home country, including the number one singles "Where I Belong" in 2014, and "Cry for Help" in 2015.
 Their debut album, HomeTown, was released in November 2015 and peaked at number four in Ireland.
 In December 2016, the band announced that it was going on an indefinite hiatus.